nphach/kotoba-tag/README.md

 ### Rules
 #### How to Play
 When the game begins, the player is given a random **Mystery Word** from the Word Bank, and a 30 second timer begins.
 The Mystery Word will be given in Japanese.
 The player needs to enter the **Definition**, a correct translation of the Mystery Word in English.
+The player can keep submitting answers until the timer has elapsed, or they may skip.
 Once the player answers with a valid Definition, they must continue the game *shiritori*-style by entering a **Tag Word**.
 The Tag Word should fit the following conditions:

 - the Tag Word must be given in Japanese, be a noun and be at least two kana long
 - the first syllable of the Tag Word should correspond to the last syllable of the Mystery Word